felippepuhle/felippepuhle/README.md

 # About Me

 Hello!
-My name is **Felippe Rodrigo Puhle**, I'm 29 years old and I live in São José do Cedro - Santa Catarina.
-I'm graduated in Internet Systems at UNISUL, and I'm a **Software Engineer** at [HelloMD](https://hellomd.com/).
+My name is Felippe Rodrigo Puhle, I'm 31 years old and I live in São José do Cedro - Santa Catarina.
+I'm graduated in Internet Systems at UNISUL, and I'm a Software Engineer at HelloMD.

-I love to develop software with clean code, and I'm fictionalized to learn as many things that I can.
-I've been studying a lot to indulge this **thirst for knowledge**.
+I love to develop software with clean code, and I'm fascinated with learning as many things as I can.
+I've been studying a lot to indulge this thirst for knowledge.
 Therefore, I love to pass on all the things that I've learned too.

 I consider myself a communicative person, always doing my best to make things happen.

 ## Contact